tom-dierckx/DHT-attiny85-i2c/README.md

 ## Being able to receive commands

 One of the most important things was that the i2c slave should be able to get some commands from the master.
 This would make it possible for the master to select in my case humidity or temperature.
-So this is implemented using an enum.
+You can also find an implementation for that in the code.

 ## TinyWireS limitations